jefftienchow/Interlock_Demo/README.md

-# Monitor Security
+# Interlock Demo
-A run-time monitor for verifying visual lane perception.
+The goal of this project is to demonstrate a run-time monitor for verifying visual lane perception.
 There are four components: the sensor, controller, monitor, and actuator.
-The monitor's goal is to detect flaws in the controller's perception and intervene when these flaws are detected.
+The monitor detects flaws in the controller's perception and intervense when these flaws are detected.
+Docker is used to enforce isolation between components.

 ## Requirements
 Must be using a working distribution of Linux and have docker and docker-compose installed.